ritua2/BOINCatTACC/api/midas_processing/README.md

 	R also does not accept libraries from terminal, to install libraries, add them in the set-up script.

 * *C*
 	C requires a multiple command structure to specify which libraries will be used in a C program.
 The libraries will be added with the -I flag.
+	Libraries must be provided with the path starting at the local level (no */* in front of them).
+If the libraries are installed with
+	*make install*, however, it may not be necessary to specify the path if the setup does already.
 * *C++*
 	C++ requires a multiple command structure to specify which libraries will be used in a C program.
 The libraries will be added with the -I flag.
 Libraries installed through buckaroo (using the *LIBRARY)* command) may also be added in these way, but they require the BUCK flag in front of them.